-Hazard Aspect Possible control measures ✓if in place if not or n/a Where: state action to be taken with timescales any additional control Image of the state of the Residual Risk rating High, medium, low oPHE Campaign Resources: Childhood Vaccination 2022 oPHE: Immunisations for young people: Explains the HPV, Td/IPV and MenACWY vaccinations given to young people in school years 7 to 13 oUKHSA: Immunisation leaflets and guidance for parents Women of childbearing age are advised to check with their GP that they are immune to the rubella (German measles) virus.
+Hazard Aspect Possible control measures ✓ if in place if not or n/a Where: state action to be taken with timescales any additional control measures ✓ site specific details Residual Risk rating High, medium, low PHE Campaign Resources: Childhood Vaccination 2022 PHE: Immunisations for young people: Explains the HPV, Td/IPV and MenACWY vaccinations given to young people in school years 7 to 13 UKHSA: Immunisation leaflets and guidance for parents Women of childbearing age are advised to check with their GP that they are immune to the rubella (German measles) virus.
 Those who are not immune should be immunised with MMR vaccine.
 The vaccine should not be given during pregnancy.
 NHS Leaflet: Thinking of getting pregnant?
-Make sureyou're protected against German measles Note: Hepatitis B vaccine is not recommended for occupational reasons for routine school or nursery contacts of an infected child or adult.
+Make sure you're protected against German measles V Noted.
+Note: Hepatitis B vaccine is not recommended for occupational reasons for routine school or nursery contacts of an infected child or adult.
 Hepatitis B vaccine is only recommended for staff who are involved in the care of children with severe learning disability or challenging behaviour, and for these children, if they live in an institutional accommodation.
-Noted.
-Catering / Food Technology Catering: •Documented food safety management procedures are in place based on the principles of Hazard Analysis and Critical Control Point (HACCP). •Risk assessments have been completed for breakfast and after ~ In place.
-Ansk assessments have been completed for breakfast and after school clubs (where food is served).
-Food technology teachers have received an appropriatelevel of food hygiene training.
+V Noted.
+Catering / Food Technology Catering: Documented food safety management procedures are in place based on the principles of Hazard Analysis and Critical Control Point (HACCP).
+V In place.
+Risk assessments have been completed for breakfast and after school clubs (where food is served). ' In place.
+Food technology teachers have received an appropriate level of food hygiene training.
 The level of training takes into account that in KS1 and KS2 it is likely to be occasional, low risk, activities with small groups of pupils and in KS3 and KS4 they are likely to be using "higher risk" foodstuffs.
-Training course examples: DATA: Teaching Food Safely in the Primary School DATA: Teaching Food Safely in the Classroom In place.
-Noted.
-Low
+Training course examples: V Noted.
+Low DATA: Teaching Food Safely in the Primary School DATA: Teaching Food Safely in the Classroom